Dansk-Golf-Union/dgu-integration/docs/integration-guide.md

 The `username:password` combination must be **Base64 encoded**.

+## Token

+The token for an API with player information is retrieved through the OAuth 2.0 Authorization Code Flow with PKCE.
+After the user logs in and grants consent, your application receives an authorization code.
+This code must then be exchanged for an access token via the token endpoint.

+Once retrieved, the access token should be included as a variable in requests to protected API endpoints.

+The token grants access based on the scopes requested during authorization (e.g. get_player.information).
+Be sure to store and transmit the token securely.
+If needed, refresh the token depending on the lifetime returned in the response.

+For more details about OAuth authentication, refer to the [OAuth Guide](./oauth-guide).

 ## Error Handling

 If a request fails, the API responds with standard HTTP error codes and messages.